tstavropoulos/TestArduino/README.md

 The likely cuplrit in MatLab's case is likey Garbage Collection, and there's not a lot we can do about that.
 In any case, since Matlab is required for the task, the best solution may be to open a connection between MatLab and the C++ application, and let C++ handle the Computer<->Arduino communication.

+##Known Issues

+* Sometimes the program will either fail to find or fail to connect to the Arduino.
+In many cases, this seems to be because some remnants of old messages trickle in.
+Peculiar.
+Working on increasing the consistency of operation, but in general it seems pretty good.
+Play with timing to help address this.